-Lower School Assistant TeacherAmanda is the Saplings Assistant Teacher at Lang.
+Lower School Homeroom TeacherAmanda co-teaches sixth grade at Lang.
 A bachelor's degree in Psychology from the College of Charleston led to working as an ABA therapist and elementary school TA while beginning graduate school course in her home state of Virginia.
 She moved to New York during the summer of 2014 and quickly found a wonderful fit at Lang, as well as a great graduate program at Hunter – where she is working towards finishing her Masters in Early Childhood Special Education.
-Amanda is in her third year at Lang and has loved having the opportunity to teach students of all ages and to collaborate with talented colleagues.
+Amanda is in her fourth year at Lang and has loved having the opportunity to teach students of all ages and to collaborate with talented colleagues.

 In her free time, Amanda loves to cook, eat delicious food that others cook, run (so she can eat said delicious food), travel, and spend time with family.

-Office ManagerLinda joined The Lang School in August of this year with eight years of office management experience.
+Office ManagerLinda joined the Lang community last school year with eight years of office management experience.
 In her last position, she worked as an office manager/payroll administrator at Twoseven, a creatively led design/build firm in Brooklyn.
 Before that, she worked as a Development Associate at SoBRO, a non-profit community development organization.

 Linda graduated magna cum laude from Molloy College with a Bachelor's in Music Therapy.
 She is a singer-songwriter who sometimes arrives at school with her guitar slung over her shoulder, ready to play a local gig that evening.
 She also enjoys going for runs in the park, traveling with her husband, and hanging out with their cat, Penny, in their home in Brooklyn.